-- (a) "Private information" shall mean either: (i) personal information consisting of any information in combination with any one or more of the following data elements, when either the personal information or the data element is not encrypted or encrypted with an encryption key that has also been accessed or acquired: - (1) social security number;
+- (a) "Private information" shall mean either: (i) personal information consisting of any information in combination with any one or more of the following data elements, when either the data element or the combination of personal information [ex] plus the data element is not encrypted or encrypted with an encryption key that has also been accessed or acquired: - (1) social security number;

-- (2) driver's license number or non-driver identification card number; [ er ] - (3) account number, or credit or debit card number, in combination with any required identifying information, security code, access code, or password which would permit access to an individual's financial account: - (4) account number, or credit or debit card number, if circumstances exist wherein such number could be used to access to an individual's financial account without additional identifying information, security code, access code, or password; or - (5) biometric information, meaning data generated by automatic measurements of an individual's physical characteristics, which are used to authenticate the individual's identity; - (ii) a user name or e-mail address in combination with a password or security question and answer that would permit access to an online account; or - (iii) any unsecured protected health information held by a "covered entity" as defined in the health insurance portability and accountability act of 1996 (45 C.F.R. pts.
-160, 162, 164), as amended from time to time.

-"Private information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records.

-- 2. Any state entity that owns or licenses computerized data that includes private information shall disclose any breach of the security the system following discovery or notification of the breach in the security of the system to any resident of New York state whose private information was, or is reasonably believed to have been, accessed or acquired by a person without valid authorization or an unauthorized The disclosure shall be made in the most expedient time possible and without unreasonable delay, consistent with the legitimate needs of law enforcement, as provided in subdivision four of this section, or any measures necessary to determine the scope of the breach and restore the [reasonable] integrity of the data system.
+- (2) driver's license number or non-driver identification card number; [ex] - (3) account number, or credit or debit card number, in combination with any required identifying information, security code, access code, or password which would permit access to an individual's financial account; - (4) account number, or credit or debit card number, if circumstances exist wherein such number could be used to access to an individual's financial account without additional identifying information, security code, access code, or password; or - (5) biometric information, meaning data generated by electronic measurements of an individual's unique physical characteristics, such as fingerprint, voice print, or retina or iris image, or other unique physical representation or digital representation which are used to authenticate or ascertain the individual's identity; - (ii) a user name or e-mail address in combination with a password or security question and answer that would permit access to an online account; or - (iii) any unsecured protected health information held by a "covered entity" as defined in the health insurance portability and accountability act of 1996 (45 C.F.R. pts.
+160, 162, 164), as amended from time to time. - "Private information" does not include publicly available information that is lawfully made available to the general public from federal, state, or local government records. - 2.
+Any state entity that owns or licenses computerized data that includes private information shall disclose any breach of the security of the system following discovery or notification of the breach in the security of the system to any resident of New York state whose private information was, or is reasonably believed to have been, accessed or acquired by a person without valid authorization.
+The disclosure shall be made in the most expedient time possible and without unreasonable delay, consistent with the legitimate needs of law enforcement, as provided in subdivision four of this section, or any measures necessary to determine the scope of the breach and restore the [reasonable] integ-rity of the data system.
 The state entity shall consult with the state office of information technology services to determine the scope of the breach and restoration measures.
-Within ninety days of the notice of the breach, the office of information technology services shall deliver a report on the scope of the breach and recommendations to restore and improve the security of the system to the state entity. - 51 3.
-Any state entity that maintains computerized data that includes 52 private information which such agency does not own shall notify the owner or licensee of the information of any breach of the security of 54 the system immediately following discovery, if the private information 55 was, or is reasonably believed to have been, acquired by a person with-56 out valid authorization or an unauthorized person.
+Within ninety days of the notice of the breach, the office of information technology services shall deliver a report on the scope of the breach and recommendations to restore and improve the security of the system to the state entity. - 53 (a) Notice to affected persons under this section is not required if 54 the exposure of private information was an inadvertent disclosure by 55 persons authorized to access private information, and the state entity 56 reasonably determines such exposure will not likely result in misuse of